 Residents and communities around nuclear power plants are at risk.
 As we have just witnessed here in Minnesota, it does not take a large-scale disaster to cause leaks of radioactive water from nuclear reactors.

 Thank you.

-- Christina Mills Red Wing, Minnesota (Revised February 9, 2012)
+Christina Mills (Institute for Energy and Environmental Research) Red Wing, Minnesota Revised February 9, 2012